Starmer joins Ukraine talks with Rubio and Zelensky at security summit

 Efforts to end the war are high on the agenda at the Munich Security Conference.

-Sir Keir Starmer joined a meeting on Ukraine with the United States and European leaders at a major defence summit.
+Sir Keir Starmer met the Ukrainian president and European leaders at a major defence summit.

 Efforts to end the war between Ukraine and Russia are high on the agenda at the Munich Security Conference as the four-year anniversary of Vladimir Putin’s full-scale invasion nears.